Bhuvana-Raju-G/SpringBoot_Security_Authentication_demo/README.md

 when you give the correct credietnials only t will alloe you to move to the application if not it won't let you us ethe application you developed.

 refer the Screen Shots attached in this repositroy.

+To Login use
+user Name :- user
+password: - the auto generatored password will be available in conole when you run the Preoject.